ivanperez-keera/haskanoid/README.md

 arguments +RTS -V0.
 See http://github.com/ivanperez-keera/hcwiid for an explanation.

+## Limitations

+The game expects to find sources in data/, inside the current working directory.
+Data files are not copied.

+(If it bugs you too much, add the data files to the cabal file and change the code to use the appropriate ```haskanoid_Paths``` functions when resources are loaded.)

 # Documentation

 To try and make things as clear as possible, the code includes a much haddock